Skip to main content

 • npx expo install package-name

-• do not use npm(yarn) install package-name, because these do not allows Expo CLI to pick a compatible version of a library when possible and also warn you about known incompatibilities.
+• Do not use npm(yarn) install package-name, because these do not allow Expo CLI to pick a compatible version of a library when possible and warn you about known incompatibilities.

 • How to know if the library has native code